Scaling Enhancement in Quantum Metrology via Indefinite-Time-Direction Encoding: Introduction

 \section{Introduction}

-Quantum metrology holds importance in fundamental physics and diverse technical applications.
-Notably, quantum metrological principles have already been used in the Laser Interferometer Gravitational-Wave Observatory (LIGO)\cite{LIGO_2011,PhysRevLett.123.231107,Abe_2021}, navigation technologies\cite{RevModPhys.87.637,Bongs_2019,s21165568}, and biochemical applications\cite{doi:10.1021/acs.accounts.5b00484,Aslam_2023}.
-The central task in quantum metrology is to determine the ultimate precision limit in estimating unknown parameters.
-Traditionally, the Heisenberg limit has been regarded as the ultimate precision limit for quantum parameter estimation\cite{Giovannetti_2004,PhysRevLett.96.010401,Giovannetti_2011}, characterized by a scaling of $1/\mathcal{H}$, where $\mathcal{H}$ denotes resource costs on time or energy, typically qualified in terms of the evolution time $T$ of the probe state\cite{PhysRevLett.115.110401} or the number $N$ of probes/quantum gates\cite{PhysRevLett.65.1348,Mitchell_2004,doi:10.1126/science.1188172,PhysRevA.96.012117,PhysRevLett.123.040501}.
+Quantum metrology plays a pivotal role in both fundamental physics and advanced technologies, including the Laser Interferometer Gravitational-Wave Observatory (LIGO) \cite{LIGO_2011,PhysRevLett.123.231107,Abe_2021}, navigation systems \cite{RevModPhys.87.637,Bongs_2019,s21165568}, and biochemical applications \cite{doi:10.1021/acs.accounts.5b00484,Aslam_2023}.
+A central task in quantum metrology is to determine the ultimate precision limit for estimating unknown parameters.
+Traditionally, the Heisenberg limit has been regarded as the fundamental scaling in quantum parameter estimation \cite{Giovannetti_2004,PhysRevLett.96.010401,Giovannetti_2011}, corresponding to a precision that improves linearly with either the interrogation time $T$ \cite{PhysRevLett.115.110401} (scaling as $1/T$) or the number $N$ of queried quantum gates/probes \cite{PhysRevLett.65.1348,Mitchell_2004,doi:10.1126/science.1188172,PhysRevA.96.012117,PhysRevLett.123.040501} (scaling as $1/N$).

-However, recent studies have demonstrated the possibility of surpassing the conventional Heisenberg limit—achieving so-called “super-Heisenberg” scaling, in which the precision improves faster than linearly with respect to $T$ or $N$—through several approaches.
-These include nonlinear interactions among probes\cite{PhysRevLett.98.090401,PhysRevLett.100.220501,Napolitano_2011}, adaptive control within specific time-dependent Hamiltonians\cite{Pang_2017,PhysRevLett.126.070503}, non-Markovian correlations between metrological processes\cite{PhysRevLett.123.110501,PhysRevLett.127.060501} or indefinite causal order (ICO) of phase-space displacements in estimating geometric phase\cite{PhysRevLett.124.190503,Yin_2023}.
-While it has been argued that scenarios involving nonlinear interactions still consist with the scaling $1/\mathcal{H}$ when all resources are properly accounted for\cite{PhysRevLett.105.180402,PhysRevLett.108.230401,PhysRevLett.108.210404,PhysRevX.2.041006,PhysRevA.88.060101,PhysRevX.8.021022}, this conventional perspective of Heisenberg scaling fails to interpret other instances of “super-Heisenberg” scaling.
-The underlying physical mechanisms and resource considerations that enable such nonlinear enhancements remain to be fully elucidated.

-Building upon the uncertainty relation between position and momentum in parameter space\cite{Helstrom_1973,BRAUNSTEIN1996135,Holevo2011,PhysRevA.85.042112}, we reformulate the Heisenberg scaling as $1/\Delta\bar{\mathcal{K}}$, where $\mathcal{K}$ denotes the canonical momentum conjugate to the parameter and $1/\Delta\bar{\mathcal{K}}$ represents its average uncertainty on the quantum state employed.
-This generalized formulation unifies a variety of “super-Heisenberg” regimes, as the canonical momentum $\mathcal{K}$ is not restricted to conventional physical resources in terms of time or energy.
-Instead, it can even encompass quantum resources arising from noncommutativity and superpositions of causal orders, thereby enabling nonlinear increases in $\Delta\bar{\mathcal{K}}$ with respect to $T$ or $N$.